Jcrash29/jcrash29.github.com/travels/_posts/2017-06-17-CAWithFamily.md

 # Day 5: Old stomping grounds

 Today Marissa and I showed her parents what Santa Cruz was to us.
 We started with a quick trip onto campus to get a great view of the city.
+We headed to Kresge College where we saw the '(in)famous' fork in a tree.

 We than headed to the mystery spot,  where Marissa use to work,  it's always a good time.

 For lunch we headed to the wharf and ate at the end of the wharf at Dolphin.
 After lunch we did a bit of shopping and got our Santa Cruz gear.
+We stopped and watched the sea lions which sadly there was very few of.
+But we did get to watch one idiot walk down onto the sea lion platform,  and promptly poop himself.
+To calm the sea lion down Diane and I pet the sea lion with our shadows.

 After a short nap at home we drove to Natural Bridges to see the monarchs and the beach.
 Sadly the monarch sanctuary was closed down, but the beach was lovely.